RachWalm/spelling-game/README.md

 Option to add your name

 only have one way of picking if it is a letter.
-Be more efficent and not put it in guess then take it out.
+Be more efficient and not put it in guess then take it out.
 NOT PUT FIRST LETTER INI ARRAY

+have full word stay on screen for a moment

+restart goes via a score page

 ## Development Bugs